SNAILTHELAZY/snail-blog-81a2c/_posts/2021-07-05-cheatsheet-of-angular.md

 2. modify the angular.json
 You should add `"proxyConfig": "src/proxy.conf.json"` within the serve key in angular.json.

-## Syntaxes of Structural Directives
+## Syntaxes of Built-in Structural Directives
 For structural directives, there are 2 types of this kinds of directive: conditional and repetitional.

 For conditional,